What do you want to do ?

 If you want to talk about what you should do, you can access free or low-cost legal advice or find a private lawyer.

-If you apply using a PDF form you can pay by phone, in person, or by post.
 You must organise this within 30 days of submitting your application.

-Call 1300 01 8228 to pay with a credit card (9am – 4.30pm).
+Call us to pay with a credit card.

-When you pay by post:
+When you pay by post, either:

 If you apply with other people (as a group application), only one application fee is payable.